-Rand Paul discloses 16 months late that his wife bought stock in company behind coronavirus treatment
+Rand Paul discloses 16 months late that his wife bought stock in company behind covid treatment

-The disclosure, in a filing with the Senate, came 16 months after the 45-day reporting deadline set forth in the STOCK Act, which is designed to combat insider trading.
+The disclosure, in a filing with the Senate, came 16 months after the 45-day reporting deadline set forth in the Stock Act, which is designed to combat insider trading.

-The investment, but especially the delayed reporting of it, alarmed experts in corporate and securities law, who said it undermined trust in government and raised questions about whether Paul’s family had profited from non-public information about the looming health emergency and plans by the U.S. government to combat it.
-Several senators sold large amounts of stocks in January or February of last year, prompting a handful of insider trading probes.
-Most of those investigations concluded last spring, according to notifications from the Justice Department to lawmakers under scrutiny.
+Experts in corporate and securities law said the investment, and especially the delayed reporting of it, undermined trust in government and raised questions about whether the Kentucky Republican’s family had sought to profit from nonpublic information about the looming health emergency and plans by the U.S. government to combat it.
+Several senators sold large amounts of stocks in January or February of last year, prompting a handful of insider-trading probes.
+Most of those investigations concluded in the spring of 2020, according to notifications from the Justice Department to lawmakers under scrutiny.

-“The senator ought to have an explanation for the trade and, more importantly, why it took him almost a year-and-a-half to discover it from his wife,” said James D. Cox, a professor of law at Duke University.
-“Did she give him a new birthday gift of a Mercedes, and he all of a sudden said, ‘Where did this money come from?’"
+“The senator ought to have an explanation for the trade and, more importantly, why it took him almost a year and a half to discover it from his wife,” said James D. Cox, a professor of law at Duke University.

-She also said Paul’s wife, Kelley, who is an author and former communications consultant, lost money on the investment, which she made with her own earnings.
+She also said Paul’s wife, Kelley, an author and former communications consultant, lost money on the investment, which she made with her own earnings.
 The purchase was of between $1,000 and $15,000 of stock in Gilead, which makes the antiviral drug known as remdesivir.

 The drug was initially invented as a hepatitis C drug a decade ago and tested for possible use against other infectious diseases, such as Ebola.
-Remdesivir gained emergency use authorization from the Food and Drug Administration in May of last year and was administered to then-President Donald Trump when he was sick with the virus in October, before it gained full approval.
+Remdesivir gained emergency use authorization from the Food and Drug Administration in May of last year and was administered to then-President Donald Trump when he was sick with covid-19 in October, before it gained full approval.
 Results of a WHO-sponsored study released later that month raised doubts about the drug’s effectiveness, prompting the agency to reverse itself and recommend against its use as a treatment for covid-19.
 The drug brought in $2.8 billion for Gilead last year.

-Though the size of the trade was small, said Joshua Mitts, an expert in securities law at Columbia University, it nonetheless “may have exploited knowledge of the impending pandemic.”
 Remdesivir was backed on Feb.
-24, 2020, by a WHO assistant director-general, who described it as the only known drug that “may have real efficacy” in treating the novel virus.
+24, 2020 — two days before Kelley Paul’s purchase — by a WHO assistant director general, who described it as the only known drug that “may have real efficacy” in treating the novel virus.

-The existence of public information already causing Gilead’s stock to rise, Mitts said, doesn’t rule out the possibility that the purchase was built on additional knowledge delivered to the senator in private.
-Paul is a member of the Senate health committee, which in January hosted Trump administration officials for a briefing on the novel virus.
+The existence of public information causing Gilead’s stock to rise, said Joshua Mitts, an expert in securities law at Columbia University, doesn’t rule out the possibility that the senator gained additional knowledge in private.
+Paul is a member of the Senate health committee, which in January hosted Trump administration officials for a briefing on the coronavirus.

-“What had already been revealed about its efficacy profile certainly weighs in her favor, but not everything about the product was necessarily clear from existing announcements,” Mitts said.
+“Not everything about the product was necessarily clear from existing announcements,” Mitts said.
 “There could have been information about interest that certain individuals within administration may have had in the product, or that hospitals here in the U.S. were already loading up.”

+Cooper said the senator attended no briefings on covid-19.
+Eight days after his wife invested in the company behind the antiviral drug thought to be effective against covid-19, Paul cast the lone vote in the Senate against $8.3 billion in emergency spending to combat the emerging outbreak.

 Jordan Libowitz, communications director for the watchdog group Citizens for Responsibility and Ethics in Washington, said the flurry of media reports about possible insider trading by members of Congress during the reporting window for his wife’s purchase should have made the senator all the more attentive to disclosure rules.